How to Watch Rudolph the Red-Nosed Reindeer This December | TV Guide

 Telecast every year since its debut in 1964, the holiday special, which includes the famous title tune as well as "Holly Jolly Christmas" and "We're a Couple of Misfits," will air on both CBS and Freeform this year.
-However, it is not currently available to stream.
 So clear your schedules and settle in for the classic tale about everyone's favorite reindeer (sorry, Prancer).

 You can catch Rudolph, Sam the Snowman, Hermey, and everyone else at the following dates and times (all times Eastern):